 Budget Control - We use insurance to manage the risks of major financial outlays in our lives.
 Extended service contracts can take on that role as far as RV repairs go.
 More questions for you.

 Resale Value - This isn't necessarily a major reason to have an extended service contract, but it certainly provides a seller with an advantage and it provides a buyer of a used RV with some peace of mind.
+Make sure your extended warranty is transferable.

-Repair Experts - Though most people don't think of a warranty Adminstrator as looking out for their best interests, it is true that Administrators provide "checks and balances" that ensure repair facilities are not overcharging.
+Repair Experts - Though most people don't think of a warranty Administrator as looking out for their best interests, it is true that Administrators provide "checks and balances" that ensure repair facilities are not overcharging.

 Reasons NOT To Purchase